-- Review the Year End Guide to make sure you are familiar with all aspects of closing a payroll year. - Make sure that you are in your current company and not in your general ledger archive company. - Back up and verify two copies of your Sage 100 Contractor data. - · Put one copy in a safe storage area. - Save at least one of your backup copies on a separate removable storage device.

-Note: You can use this backup copy to verify data integrity if you have to close again.

-· Make sure no other users are logged into the company.
+- Review the Year End Guide to make sure you are familiar with all aspects of closing a payroll year. - Make sure that there are no uncomputed or unposted payroll records. - Make sure that you are in your current company and not in your general ledger archive company. - Back up and verify two copies of your Sage 100 Contractor data. - · Put one copy in a safe storage area. - · Save at least one of your backup copies on a separate removable storage device. - Note: You can use this backup copy to verify data integrity if you have to close again. - Make sure no other users are logged into the company.